 “What?
 What’s that face?
 Explain this,” Nico said, irritated with me.

 “Hold on, I think I need to try the lamb.”

-I had never had such an amazing piece of lamb.
+I had never had such a fantastic piece of lamb.
 It was beautiful.
-With the potatoes it was amazing.
-With the sauce it was great.
-With the potatoes and the sauce there was something off.
+Especially with the potatoes... it was amazing.
+With the sauce, it was great.
+It was the potatoes and the sauce where there was something off.

 “What if you didn’t add the wine in the sauce.
 What if you made it a sweet paste?”
 I suggested.

 He was silent but thoughtful.
 He put some potatoes on his spoon and dipped it in the sauce, and he opened his eyes at me.

 “That’s actually not a bad idea to try.”

 “Just something simple, tomatoes, bell peppers… maybe you can even add a slight spiciness to the sweetness,” I added.